RC Plane Prop Saver

 The following is a close-up picture of a prop saver:

 It bolts on to your propeller shaft just like a normal propeller, with two hex nuts (which are barely visible on the left and right of the black plastic yoke).
-The black plastic yoke is made from an old propeller, with the blades cut off, and two screws drilled into it and, of course, coated with tape for good measure.
+The black plastic yoke is made from an old propeller, with the blades cut off, and two screws drilled into it and, of course, coated with tape for good measure (find more info about the propeller shaft structure here).
 The tape provides a little bit of friction when you slide the new prop on the top.
 You then attach your prop onto the tip of the yoke with a rubber band, securing it to the screws like this: